-Painting a 'holistic picture of need', confirming normal way of working
+Picture of need/normal way of working

 Before the candidate's assessment, the SENDCo must provide the assessor with background information, i.e. a picture of need has been painted as required in Part 1 of Form 8.
 The SENDCo and the assessor must work together to ensure a joined-up and consistent process.